 Currently the state owes $18 billion in legacy costs, leaving less money for current and future workers’ benefits.
 Now over 80 percent of Louisiana’s annual contributions go to paying this debt service rather than for new benefits.
 The state constitution was recently amended by the voters to require an annual appropriation of no less than 10 percent of any money designated in the official forecast as nonrecurring to be applied to the UAL.
 That is a good start, but new revenue alone will not responsibly close the gap created by decades of cost spikes and insufficient investment.
 Over time, more comprehensive solutions and efficiencies must be identified to ensure the debt is eliminated.

-3. Adopt Closed Amortization Schedules of 20 Years or Less.
+3. Adopt Closed Amortization Schedules for 20 Years or Less.